Copyright © John Bloom

 ever lost, but professional poker players, like athletes, tend to

-"That same day somebody told me how much the owners of
+easier.
+"That same day somebody told me how much the

-Caribbean Stud were making," Webb says.
-"I became an
+owners of Caribbean Stud were making," Webb says.
+"I

-He'd played in so many dealer's-choice games over the years that he
+ideas.
+He'd played in so many dealer's-choice games over the

-game, launched in 1995, eventually became Three Card Poker and
+options.
+That game, launched in 1995, eventually became Three

-established Webb as the man with the magic touch.
-Now, with
+Card Poker and established Webb as the man with the magic

-Three Card Poker spreading worldwide, two new games starting to
+touch.
+Now, with Three Card Poker spreading worldwide, two new

 For two days we discuss cards --